-In response to these conditions, Castle Rock Water enacted additional water restrictions for residents, HOA, and commercial/industrial customers.
-HOAs and commercial/industrial customers were put on a three-day-a-week schedule, and residents (who are already on a everythird-day watering schedule) were encouraged to reduce irrigation by 20%.
+In response to these conditions, Castle Rock Water enacted additional water restrictions for residents, HOAs, and commercial/industrial customers.
+HOAs and commercial/industrial customers were put on a three-day-a-week schedule, and residents (who were already on an every-third-day watering schedule) were encouraged to reduce irrigation by 20%.
 Enacting these supporting measures helped keep tank levels in line with the summer operations plan.